spaghetti-software-inc/openfiggie/README.md

-# openfiggie
+# OpenFiggie
-an analysis of the card game Figgie (https://www.figgie.com)
+An analysis of the card game Figgie (https://www.figgie.com) using console-based game simulation and analysis.

 ## Introduction
 Figgie is a card game developed by Jane Street in 2013 to emulate the dynamics of open-outcry commodities trading.
 The game accommodates 4 or 5 players, each starting with $350 in chips.
 Players trade cards representing four suits—spades (♠), clubs (♣), hearts (♥), and diamonds (♦)—with the objective of amassing the most wealth over multiple rounds. citeturn0search0